Souvic/createmypypackage/README.md

 ### To update/upload a package:
 1. Make all necessary changes in the python files in the github repo
 2. Run the same code as above to submit to PyPi
-3. Input 2 at the first prompt.
+3. Input no at the first prompt.
 4. Input 1 at the second prompt if you are uploading for the first time.
 5. Input 2 at the second prompt if you have already submitted once.
 Change the version in that case to a higher number when prompted.